In Commemoration of September 11th

 When we finished, I said my goodbyes to Bruce and the Bergdorf staff with a smile on my face, and left the store.
 When my feet hit the pavement I immediately sensed that something was amiss.

 People were wandering en masse up Fifth and Madison Avenues.
 Streets normally electric with the purposeful comings and goings of busy New Yorkers were eerily quiet.
 I made my way home, confused by my surroundings but still on a high from my meeting.
-My mind was buzzed with the balmy glow of hope and optimism; I felt like I’d just been sipping a warm brandy.
+My mind was buzzed with the balmy glow of hope and optimism; I felt like the tides were turning...

 The meaning of this phrase was once a promise to be tolerant of others no matter their creed, religion, sexual preference or lifestyle.
-It represented the idea that we all should be able to live our lives in the manner we choose, regardless of what anyone else may think and be free to enjoy all the pleasures and opportunities life offers.
+It represented the idea that we all should be able to live our lives in the manner we choose, regardless of what anyone else may think and be free to enjoy all the pleasures, rights and opportunities life offers.
 However, in the wake of so much tragedy in recent years, it has taken on a much more basic meaning.
 Even as we struggle to cope with the horrific and senseless acts of violence that plague our society, it is more important than ever that we continue to spread messages of hope, tolerance and basic humanity.
 Since then, the Live and Let Live Collection has opened collaborative partnerships with various charity organizations dear to my heart.
 In that spirit, the inscription, traditionally interpreted as a call for tolerance, has come to suggest a new awareness toward not only recognizing the blessings in our own lives, but passing those blessings on to others.